Robert The Bruce & the Spider

 Robert the Bruce

-And so he was.
-To this very day, people in Scotland remember the story of Robert the Bruce.
-They thank him for bringing his men together a seventh time to fight for Scotland.
-And they remember the spider in the cave who made inspired him to keep on trying.
+To this very day, people in Scotland celebrate the story of Robert the Bruce.
+They remember him for coming back after six defeats to bring his men together for a seventh time to fight for Scotland.
+And they especially remember the spider in the cave who inspired him to keep on trying.

 end